koenrane/KR-new-site/content/date-me.md

 I'm very hard-working.
 In 2017, in the second year of [my computer science PhD](/alignment-phd), I found out about the [AI alignment problem](https://en.wikipedia.org/wiki/AI_alignment).
 However, I lacked the skills to contribute to this hilariously neglected super-problem.
 That lack didn't really matter to me - I thought that the world needed something from me, and I wasn't going to _not even try_.

 I might not be good at something at first, but I don't quit!
 In the second year of my PhD I wasn't comfortable proving mathematical theorems.
-By the end of my fourth year, I had proved hundreds of new theorems.
-Some of these results were published in [two](https://arxiv.org/abs/1912.01683) [papers](https://arxiv.org/abs/2206.13477) in a top AI conference.
+By the end of my fourth year, I had proved 281 new theorems.

 ## Personal life